-Subsequent appointments refer to a scenario where the same CIP is allowed to act in different insolvency capacities in relation to the same debtor company.
-In some jurisdictions, such as England and Wales, CIPs are allowed to be appointed in this manner.

-Subsequent appointments pose problems in relation to independence and impartiality due to the self-review and self-interest threat it creates.
-The Insolvency Code of Ethics of the Institute of Chartered Accountants of England and Wales (ICAEW) recognises the potential conflict of interest in this regard and utilised the scenario "sequential insolvency appointments" as an example of circumstances that might lead to a self-review threat being created.62 A self-review threat refers to a situation where a CIP, due to being involved in prior decision-making, will not be able to appropriately evaluate the results of previous judgements made or services rendered.

-The self-interest threat relates to the issue of remuneration of the CIP.
-The reason subsequent appointments might pose an issue in relation to the remuneration of the CIP, is that the CIP will be remunerated twice for work done in relation to the same company.
-A self-interest threat refers to a situation where the interests (including financial interests) of the CIP might inappropriately influence his judgement or behaviour.
+Third element is the subsequent appoints - This is a scenario where the same CIP is permitted to act in different insolvency capacities in relation to the same debtor company.
+Subsequent appointments compromise independence and impartiality due to the self-review and self-interest it creates.
+A self-review threat refers to a situation where a CIP will not be able to correctly evaluate the results of previous judgements made or services rendered because of being involved in prior decision-making.
+The self interest threat related to the issue of remuneration of the CIP.
+The reason subsequent appointments might pose an issue in relation to the remuneration of the CIP, is that the CIP could be remunerated twice for work done in relation to the same company.
+A self-interest threat refers to a situation where the interests including financial interests of the CIP might inappropriately influence his judgement or behaviour.